 John Murphy on Forex gaps

-According to John Murphy, to be able to effectively use gaps as a predicative tool, you must be able to differentiate between them.
+According to John Murphy, to be able to effectively use gaps as a predictive tool, you must be able to differentiate between them.
 Murphy divided price gaps into 4 categories:

 - Common gaps;